 If you entered with a valid visa, but that visa has since expired, you still had a lawful entry.
 For example, a child that entered the U.S. with a valid B-2 visitor visa 20 years ago lawfully entered the United States.
 Even if the visa is expired now, the initial entry was legal.
 As long as this individual has not departed the United States since entering, the initial B-2 entry satisfies the requirement of a lawful entry.
 Using a border crossing card at a port of entry is also a lawful entry.
 (Department of State issues a combination B-1/B-2 visa in the form of a border crossing card to certain Mexican citizens.)

 If you are uncertain how you entered, you can reference your DACA application.
-Refer to “Immigration Status at Your Last Arrival” on Form I-765.
-This can be found in Part 2, Item 24 of the 5/31/18 edition of Form I-765.
+Refer to “Immigration Status at Your Last Arrival” on Form I-765, Application for Employment Authorization.
+This can be found in Part 2, Item 24 of the 10/31/22 edition of Form I-765.
 You’ll also need evidence of your lawful entry.
 Your initial DACA application package should include this evidence.

 Certain people that initially entered the U.S. without inspection (unlawful entry) have obtained a lawful entry by using advance parole.
-For example, persons with DACA that traveled abroad and then entered the U.S. with advance parole have lawfully entered the United States.
-Temporary Protected Status (TPS) recipients that have entered the U.S. with an advance parole document also have a lawful entry.
-(Note: Advance parole is no longer available to DACA recipients due to changes by the Trump administration.)
+For example, persons with DACA that traveled abroad and then entered the U.S. with an advance parole travel document have lawfully entered the United States.

 I-601A Provisional Waiver